BytomDAO/shuttle/README.md

 ## 1 Background

-BTM swap tool is designed to help swap different assets in bytom.
+Shuttle is designed to help swap different assets in bytom.

 ## 2 Install